brunoteixeiralc/InTarget/README.md

 # InTarget
-InTarget is using SPM, Firebase, CoreData, Localizable , Local Notification, UnitTest and UITest with Test Plan
+InTarget is using SPM, Cocoapods, Lottie, MessageKit, Firebase, CoreData, Localizable , Local Notification, UnitTest and UITest with Test Plan

+# SPM and Cocoapods
+Using both because the lib MessageKit (3.6.0), Lottie (not find de url) is not working well with SPM

 Using XCTest, iPhone 7 Plus, iOS 14.1